Diabetic Eye Exam Specialist

 Eye problems, including diabetic retinopathy, affect almost all Type 1 diabetes sufferers and more than 60% of Type 2 diabetes sufferers.
 Some people with Type 2 diabetes already have diabetic retinopathy at the time of their diagnosis.
 Whether you have Type 1 or Type 2 diabetes, regularly scheduled diabetic eye exams are crucial.
-At Classic Vision Care, with two Marietta offices and a Kennesaw, Georgia, location, the experienced optometrists can diagnose, treat, and prevent diabetic eye disease.
+At Classic Vision Care, with two Marietta offices and a Kennesaw, and Atlanta, Georgia, location, the experienced optometrists can diagnose, treat, and prevent diabetic eye disease.
 Arrange your appointment using the online scheduler or call your nearest office now.

 A diabetic eye exam is a comprehensive eye exam in which your Classic Vision Care optometrist examines all parts of your eyes while dilated.

 In particular, a diabetic eye exam focuses on the retina, the cells that sense light at the back of your eye.
 The retina is the part of the eye most commonly damaged by diabetes.

 The goal of diabetic eye exams is an early diagnosis of conditions like diabetic retinopathy, in which your retinal blood vessels are damaged.